cotterman/Astro250_Python-for-Data-Scientists/hw09-parallelization-cotterman/README.txt

         as the simple serial method.
         This 2x speedup is as expected because my laptop has 2 separate cores (it advertises itself as having 4 cores, but effectively has just 2)
-    #The simulation rate (darts per second) eventually converges for all methods
+    #The simulation rate (darts per second) eventually converges for parallel methods
-        as the overhead time becomes negligible.
+        as the overhead time becomes negligible relative to run time of procedure.

 My machine specifications:
     Operating system: Ubuntu 13.04